Office Location

 When victims don’t want to prosecute, the DA will evaluate the evidence and the nature of the offense to determine the best course of action.
 For certain offenses, they may consider alternative options, like diversion programs or treatment programs.
 Prosecutors also take into account the victim’s own safety and well-being when making their decision.

-The experienced criminal defense attorneys at the Law Offices of David D. White, PLLC: Austin Criminal Lawyer have the knowledge and expertise to produce the most favorable outcome possible in your case.
+The experienced Austin criminal defense attorneys at the Law Offices of David D. White, PLLC: Austin Criminal Lawyer have the knowledge and expertise to produce the most favorable outcome possible in your case.
 We can also arrange for the alleged victim to come to our office to complete an ANP.
 Let us stand up for you so you don’t face unnecessary consequences.
 Contact us now for a free case review and consultation.

 The founder of the Law Office of David D. White, PLLC: Austin Criminal Lawyer, has been defending the rights of criminal defendants in Austin, Texas since 2008.
 We are a client-centered law firm where we fight to preserve the presumption of innocence on behalf of our clients in every criminal case we take.
 We believe that everyone is entitled to a fair trial and we strive to provide our clients with the best possible defense to ensure that this is true.